-You must be a born-again Christian with an active and growing relationship with Jesus Christ; you must be at least 19 years of age or have completed one year of college; you must be able to legally work in the U.S.; you cannot have been divorced multiple times or within 1 year of your appointment date.
+You must be a born-again Christian with an active and growing relationship with Jesus Christ; you must be at least 18 years old; you must be able to legally work in the U.S.; you cannot have been divorced multiple times or within 1 year of your appointment date.

 How long does the application take/how soon can I be on the field?

 The Short-Term application process normally takes 3-6 months.
 The Full-Term application process normally takes between 4-12 months, with at least another 6 months to raise support before going out to the field.

 How much does it cost to go to Africa?

 The Short-Term application fee is $35.
 The only expense associated with the Full-Term application process is the Connect Week fee (contact your facilitator or fill out the Got question form for information on Connect Week costs).
 Both Short-Term and Full-Term missionaries raise prayer and financial support to sustain them on the field.
 Rough estimates include $4,500 for a Short Term summer team and $15,000 for a year-long individual assignment.
 Full-Term support targets vary widely based on assignment, location, family size, and length of term, and generally aren’t available until the Connect Week stage.
 It’s natural to be anxious about raising support, but we walk beside you throughout the fundraising process, and we serve a mighty God.

 Will I need to learn another language to go to Africa?

 Most assignments offer the exciting opportunity to learn another language.
 AIM recognizes the value of building relationships and making disciples by communicating with people in their own language.
 This is especially true for those applying Full-Term.
 Language learning is part of the TIMO program, and when necessary, language school (in the States, in Africa, or elsewhere) is an option.
 There are also positions and areas which do not require knowledge of a language other than English, but language learning is always encouraged.